Last Updated: May 4th, 2022 at 4:16 pm

 3. Failure to Obey Traffic Signals

-Whether it's running a red light or neglecting to come to a complete stop at a stop sign, failure to obey traffic signals is very problematic.
-Massive vehicles, such as semi-trucks, breezing through traffic signals can be very dangerous to the smaller passenger cars they're sharing the road with.
+Failure to obey traffic signals is very problematic whether running a red light or neglecting to come to a complete stop at a stop sign.
+Massive vehicles, such as semi-trucks, breezing through traffic signals can be very dangerous to the smaller passenger cars they’re sharing the road with.

 Due to the limited reaction time and lengthened stopping time for a semi-truck, failing to obey traffic laws drastically increases the chances of an accident.
 Remember, traffic signals are put in place for a reason – we all have to obey by them.